davified/java-gitbook/02-data-structures/collections/lists/arraylist/readme.md

 Why we should love ArrayLists:
 * random access / accessing items by the index (e.g. list.get(0)) - O(1)
+* All operations run at O(N) time approximately

+But there are some downsides to using ArrayLists:
 * But if we want to remove items, we'd have to shift each item in our list - O(N)
   * If our application is just about adding elements to a list and getting elements with known indexes, then ArrayList is perfect for the job.

-* All operations run at O(N) time approximately
+When to use ArrayLists?
+  * We should use ArrayLists for "add-heavy" applications
 ### Initializing ArrayLists
 Method 1: Initialization using Arrays.asList